-All four light-filled air-conditioned and fan-cooled bedrooms are tastefully decorated with natural tones in warm greys and creams, with red, turquoise and blue accents.
+All five light-filled air-conditioned and fan-cooled bedrooms are tastefully decorated with natural tones in warm greys and creams, with red, turquoise and blue accents.
 The furnishings are curated with exquisite and expensive taste – supremely comfortable beds with top-range King Koil mattresses and luxury cotton bed linen, beautiful lacquerware cabinets and comfortable chairs, and both sun-shade and blackout curtains.
 Antique ceramics and elaborately carved mirrors balance contemporary art and hi-tech lighting controls.
-All four bedrooms have a private terrace with comfy reading chairs set before the view.
+All five bedrooms have a private terrace with comfy reading chairs set before the view.

 In the master suite, warmed by a red-hued Persian carpet, rests a king-size bed dressed in fine cotton bed linen.
 Antique lacquerware cabinets and Chinese pottery sit comfortably alongside contemporary art, lamps and leather chairs.
 Elaborately carved Balinese double doors open onto a small sitting room where an upholstered sofa is set before a 50-inch screen with satellite channels and Apple TV.
 Behind the bedhead, flanked by triple-door wardrobes, an opening leads into the bathroom where the twin-basin marble vanity, walk-in rain shower and WC enclosure all look onto a private courtyard pond with water feature and Buddha statue.